prodo-dev/prodo/docs/content/03_plugins/logger.md

 `logger`

 boolean that indicates whether or not logging is enabled.
-Defaults. to `false`.
+Defaults to `false`.

 ```ts
 const { Provider } = model.createStore({